 In May 2011, ASC 820-10 was further amended to clarify certain disclosure requirements and improve consistency with international reporting standards.
 This amendment is to be applied prospectively and is effective for the Plan year beginning July 1, 2012.
 The Plan's management does not expect its adoption to have a material effect on the Plan's financial statements.

-3. Investments
+3. INVESTMENTS

-The fair value of the following individual investments represents 5% or more of the Plan's total net assets available for benefits at June 30, 2011, with corresponding fair values at June 30, 2010:
+The fair value of the individual investments representing 5% or more of the Plan's total net assets available for benefits at June 30, 2012 and June 30, 2011, is as follows: